-ADHD (Attention Deficit Hyperactivity Disorder) is a condition that shows uniquely in each child but generally affects their ability to pay attention, control impulsive behaviors, and regulate brain activity levels.
+Attention Deficit Hyperactivity Disorder (ADHD) is a condition that shows uniquely in each child but generally affects their ability to pay attention, control impulsive behaviors, and regulate brain activity levels.
 Those difficulties can impact a child at school, home, or socially.

-It is a condition that typically begins in childhood but can persist into adulthood, but children may not be identified until later in life.
-It often depends on a child's unique pattern of assets and deficits and typically how a child does in school.
+It is a condition that typically begins in childhood but can persist into adulthood, but children may only be identified later in life.
+It often depends on a child's unique pattern of assets and deficits and typically how they do in school.

 ADHD can affect cognitive and executive functions in several ways.
 Children with ADHD may struggle to do tasks that are not interesting to them or require prolonged attention, such as studying or listening to a lecture.